Library

 MCAS

-MCAS is recognised by the British Society for Allergy and Clinical Immunology (BSACI) and is diagnosed against the international consensus criteria (Valent et al., 2012, updated 2019): (1) typical multi-system mast cell mediator symptoms, (2) objective evidence of mast cell mediator release — most commonly a rise in serum tryptase of at least 20% above baseline plus 2 ng/mL, measured within 1–4 hours of a symptomatic episode, and (3) response to mast-cell-directed treatment (H1/H2 antihistamines, mast cell stabilisers).
+MCAS is diagnosed against the international consensus criteria (Valent et al., 2012, updated 2019): (1) recurrent, severe multi-system symptoms typical of mast cell mediator release (the consensus framing assumes anaphylaxis-level episodes, not background symptoms alone), (2) objective evidence of mediator release, most commonly a rise in serum tryptase of at least 20% above baseline plus 2 ng/mL, measured within 1–4 hours of a symptomatic episode, and (3) response to mast-cell-directed treatment (H1/H2 antihistamines, mast cell stabilisers).
+NHS adult immunology and allergy services in major teaching hospitals do investigate and diagnose it where those criteria are met.
+The looser 'consensus-2' (Afrin) criteria used in some patient communities are not the standard NHS immunology will accept.

 NG73+